 By default, imports are private.
-This means that if module A imports module B, and module B imports module C, then C's names are not searched for.
-An import can be specifically declared public, when it will be treated as if any imports of the module with the ImportDeclaration also import the public imported modules.
+This means that if module A imports module B, and module B imports module C, then names from C are visible only from B and not from A. This prevents surprising name clashes from modules which haven't directly been imported.